xmasotto/apollo543/README.md

 In this competition, our task was to identify safe landing sites on Mars.
 We are given a specification for what constitutes a safe landing site, which can be directly calculated from a DEM (Digital Elevation Map).

-The ground truth is given a 1024x1024 image, with white pixels corresponding to safe locations, and black pixels unsafe.
+The ground truth is given as a 1024x1024 image, with 255 = safe and 0 = unsafe.
 We are provided with a downsampled DEM (512x512), and a full-resolution image of the terrain (1024x1024).
 The goal is to use information from both the full-res image and the lower-res DEM to form a prediction.

 ### Solution